tezos-checker/checker/docs/spec/design.rst

 Protected index
 '''''''''''''''

-The feed with the median of the external oracle values is itself filtered.
+The feed of external oracle values is itself filtered.

 We define the **protected index**, :math:`\widehat{tz}_t`, as: